Originate/guide/pull_requests.md

   * how do others solve interesting problems?

-## Guidelines for people submitting a code review
+## Guidelines submitting a code review

 * Limit the total amount of code for a review to a single logical change.
   Submit several pull requests for independent changes.